 You will always receive a note from school if your child has any kind of head injury or a nose bleed in school.

 Occasionally there is an outbreak of headlice in school!
 These are not a serious health hazard but are unpleasant and highly contagious so we take steps to limit its spread.
-If it is found that your child has head lice you will be asked to collect him/her from school and to administer the appropriate remedy before they return.
+If it is found that your child has head lice you will be asked to administer the appropriate remedy before they return.
 Following these simple guidelines may help you avoid head lice:

 - Brush/Comb your child’s hair well twice a day, every day